ckopec-dev/Stem-Cheatsheets/Azure.md

 - Traffic Manager: dns-based traffic balancer working at the domain level
 - Azure Application Gateway: used to optimize web farm productivity
 - Azure Front Door: global load balancing and high availability for web apps

+## Application Gateway

+- Uses round-robin process to load balance requests to pool
+- Session stickiness makes sure client requests are routed to the same server each time

+### Main components

+- Front-end IP address: a single public address and/or a single private address
+- Listeners: accept traffic based on a combination of protocol, port, host, and IP
+- Routing rules: binds a listener to a backend pool